coolnikitav/CodingLearning/LeetCode/Approaches.md

 .238 Have a prefix and a suffix.
 Traverse the array and keep increasing them and multiplying into the output array.

+.328 Creataing an extra linked list is O(1) because you are only creating one node.

 .334 Set first and second int to max.
 Find a small number for first, the a bigger small number for second.
 Then if you find an even bigger number, there is a triplet.

 .724 Find the sum of nums first.